 Actor | Writer | Director

-A career that has already spanned over five decades internationally he is sought in the Film sector as much as he has been the guest of leading industrialists and leaders around the world.
+In a career that has spanned over five decades internationally he is sought in the Film sector as much as he has been the guest of leading industrialists and leaders around the world.

 He is still close to his Family relations in Naples and in Rome, Italy.

 Assante entered the American Academy of Dramatic Arts at the age of seventeen where he won the Jehlinger Award for Best Actor in 1969, making his professional theatre debut that same year opposite Imogene Coca in ‘Why I Went Crazy’ under the direction of Joshua Logan.

 He spent ten years in the theater before his film debut in 1977, remaining a devoted student of Mira Rostova in New York for twenty five years.
 He mentored with Cliff Osmond with whom he developed roles and scripts for twenty years subsequently.
 He played the main stage of almost every regional theatre on the East Coast since he was nineteen years of age for the first ten years of his career.

 During the 1970s, Assante was a regular on two NBC soap operas, How to Survive a Marriage as Johnny McGee and The Doctors as Dr. Mike Powers.
 His first film was The Lords of Flatbush (1974), although his work did not appear in the final cut of the film and the end credits misspelled his last name as Assanti.
 His first on-screen role was playing Sylvester Stallone's brother in Paradise Alley and a role that brought him greater attention came in 1980's Private Benjamin as a handsome Frenchman who becomes the love interest of a U.S. soldier played by Goldie Hawn.